GuillaumeHerssens/Pause_Timer/README.md

 Display time (hh:mm format) before next pause.

-If past 15h, display message saying there no more pause for today.
+If past 15h, display message saying there are no more pause for today.